gialkady/ml_zoomcamp/Capstone Project/read.md

 ## Exploratory data analysis (EDA)

-After downloading the dataset, i explored the folders and load some random images of the dataset to test the dataset problems.
+After downloading the dataset, i explored the folders and loaded some random images of the dataset to test the dataset problems.
 As a result, i recognized the following problems:

 - Small amount of training data for each class
 - Many classes look similar to each other (steak vs filet mignon)